 The two corridors within the study, S.R.
 951 (Collier Boulevard) and C.R.
-92 (San Marco Road), are unique and differ in physical characteristics and right of way availability.
+92 (San Marco Road), are unique and differ in physical characteristics and right-of-way availability.
 While S.R.
 951 is a four-lane divided highway with a raised, curbed median and outside flush shoulders, C.R.
 92 is an undivided, two-lane roadway with no paved outside shoulders.
 Current zoning and future land use designations within the study corridors are primarily conservation lands and residential for S.R.
 951 and conservation lands for C.R.
 92.

-Based on physical conditions, adjacent land use, and available right-of way along the length of S.R.
-951, the corridor has been separated into four segments:
+Based on physical conditions, adjacent land use, and available right-of-way along the length of S.R.
+951, the corridor has been separated into four segments that are further discussed in the Alternative Analysis section: